MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     - Mark Batch to post all transactions in the batch by the same date.

-    - Mark Transaction to post each transaction by the transaction’s posting date.
+    - Mark Transaction to post each transaction by the transaction's posting date.

-3. Mark Include Multicurrency Info if you’re using Multicurrency Management.
+3. Mark Include Multicurrency Info if you're using Multicurrency Management.
-    Posting journals printed as part of the posting process will include multicurrency information; reprinted posting journals won’t include multicurrency information even if this option is marked.
+    Posting journals printed as part of the posting process will include multicurrency information; reprinted posting journals won't include multicurrency information even if this option is marked.

 4. In the If Existing Batch field, make one of the following selections to